commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

     <tr>
         <td colspan="2">
             <p>
-                Normally, for a difference, we might do a set intersection and then calculate action for differences, but that does not make sense because we are not aware of the order from the draft.
+                Normally, for a difference, we do a set intersection and then calculate action for differences, but that does not make sense because we are not aware of the order from the draft.
             </p>
             <p>
                 Before that, we need to analyse the <a href="https://docs.commercetools.com/api/projects/shoppingLists#add-textlineitem">AddTextLineItem</a>
-                action, because the platform are not checking if the data exists.
+                action, because the platform is not checking if the data exist.
 An API user could add the exact same data multiple times.
-So with that information, we might say, it's hard to know the order by just checking the differences between the resource and draft object.
-Also, the name of the text line item does not need to be unique which is different than line items, because line items are unique with the same product variant and the same custom fields.
-Luckily the platform support changing all fields (except addedAt) of the text line items, so when an order change is needed we might just update the fields of the text line items.
+So it's impossible to know the order by just checking the differences between the resource and draft object.
+Also, the name of the text line item does not need to be unique which is different than line items.
+Line items are unique with the same product variant and the same custom fields.
+Luckily the platform supports changing all fields (except `addedAt`) of the text line items, so when an order change is needed we update the fields of the text line items.
 Which will look like:
             </p>
             <pre lang="json">